lmondada/dphil-thesis/content/02_quantum/04_hybrid.md

 This is the beginning of quantum-classical hybrid computing: we start by performing quantum operations followed by measurements, the outcomes of which dictate what further quantum operations must be applied.
-We define the **classically controlled gate**, a quantum operation that is only executed if a certain classical bit (the _condition_) is set.
+We define for this purpose a _classically controlled gate_: a quantum operation that is only executed if a certain classical bit (the _condition_) is set.
 This bit will typically be a value derived from a previous measurement: it could be as simple as the outcome that a previous measurement yield, or a function of multiple past outcomes that must be evaluated on classical hardware (e.g. a CPU).

 Mixing classical and quantum operations is a sure way to bring the quantum circuit representation to its knees.
-In this thesis, we adopt the following interactive representation to show the circuit and classically controlled operations that result from various measurement outcomes.

-{{< qviz file="figs/blockenc.json" />}}

-Clicking on the blue pill toggles the measurement outcome between `0` and `1`, and the corresponding classically controlled operations.
+We adopt the following representation, in which a quantum gate that has an additional classical bit wire attached to it represents a classically controlled operation that is only executed if the bit value is `1`.

+{{% figure src="svg/meas-correct.svg" width="70%" nobg="true" %}}

 #### Quantum Teleportation